New Year, New Dentist: What to Look for When Switching to a New Family Dentist in Greensboro2017-12-29

 Because stains on teeth from smoking tobacco often occur over years of smoking, they are usually difficult to remove.
 If the stains have advanced deep into the enamel, they will also often breach the outer layer of the dentin.

 If you must continue to dip, luckily you can remove tobacco stains and whiten your teeth through professional whitening because the cleaning solutions at professional dental offices are much stronger than anything you can buy over the counter.
+Contact our dentists in Greensboro to discuss whitening treatments!

 The Lasting Effects of Smokeless Tobacco